theKaiZ/FractalExplorer/README.md

 -ffmpeg (if u want to save a video from this)

 Run 'create_cuda_code' to create and compile the 'frac.so'.
-If an error shows up, try changing compiler architecture in line 197.
+If an error occurs, try changing compiler architecture in line 197.

 Run fractal.py to explore the fractals :)